openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 ### Forgery and fraud

-Last but not least, the whole competition for as many publications and citations as possible leads to fraud and forgery. *“The higherr the pressure to increase productivity, the more likely it is to resort to doubtful means.”* (Fröhlich, 2008).
-The assumption that universities are committed to the search for truth (Wehrli, Neue Zürcher Zeitung, 2009) becomes more and more a fiction.
+Last but not least, the whole competition for as many publications and citations as possible leads to fraud and forgery. *“The higher the pressure to increase productivity, the more likely it is to resort to doubtful means.”* (Fröhlich 2006).
+The assumption that universities are committed to the search for truth (Wehrli 2009) becomes more and more a fiction.
 Modern universities are exclusively committed to excellence and the search for truth does not help very much in this respect.
-No wonder that quite a few cases of fraud became publicly know more recently.
+No wonder that quite a few cases of fraud have become publicly known more recently.

-A good example is the former German physicist Jan-Hendrik Schoen, born 1970, who was celebrated as the German Excellence prodigy until his case of fraud got discovered.
-For some time it was believed that he had discovered the first organic laser and the first light-emitting transistor, and accordingly he was highly praised and got a number of scientific awards.
-At the peak of his career, as a 31-year-old rising star at Bell Laboratories in the United States, he published an article in a scientific journal every eight days, on average, of which 17 got published in highly respected journals such as “Nature” or “Science”.
-No one seemed to notice that this is merely impossible if you do proper research.
+A good example is the former German physicist Jan-Hendrik Schoen, born 1970, who was celebrated as the German Excellence prodigy until his case of fraud was discovered.
+For some time it was believed that he had discovered the first organic laser and the first light-emitting transistor, and accordingly he was highly praised and received a number of scientific awards.
+At the peak of his career, as a 31-year-old rising star at Bell Laboratories in the United States, he published an article in a scientific journal on average every eight days, of which 17 were published in highly respected journals such as “Nature” or “Science”.
+No one seemed to notice that this is simply impossible if you do proper research.
 Instead the German scientific community was proud that they were able to come up with such a top performer.
 It took some time until co-researchers doubted his results and soon the data turned out to be forged in large parts.
 A lot of the results were simply simulated on the computer.
-The interesting thing is, like Eugenie Samuel Reich (2009) writes in her book “Plastic Fantastic” that these forgeries would probably never have even been discovered, if Schoen had not exaggerated so much with his publications.
-Otherwise, he would probably be a respected professor at a top university by now and part of a cluster of excellence.
+The interesting thing is, as Reich (2009) writes in her book “Plastic Fantastic” that these forgeries would probably never have even been discovered if Schoen had not exaggerated so much with his publications.
+Otherwise, he would probably be a respected professor at a top university by now and part of an excellence cluster.

-Cases of fraud such as the example of Jan Hendrik Schoen affect mainly the natural sciences, where the results of experiments are corrected or simply get invented.
+Cases of fraud such as the example of Jan Hendrik Schoen mainly affect the natural sciences, where the results of experiments are corrected or simply get invented.
 Social sciences often have gone already one step further.
 There, research is often of such a high degree of irrelevance